yairEO/tagify/README.md

 --tag-remove-btn-bg--hover      | The remove (`×`) button background color on hover --loader-size                   | Loading animation size. `1em` is pretty big, default is a bit less.
---tag-hide-transition           | Controls the transition property when a tag is removed. default is '.3s' --placeholder-colo              | Placeholder text color
+--tag-hide-transition           | Controls the transition property when a tag is removed. default is '.3s' --placeholder-color             | Placeholder text color

 ## Methods